Is Single-View Mesh Reconstruction Ready for Robotics?: Desiderata

 \newhypbox{1}{ Chamfer distances between reconstructed and ground truth meshes should be within 2mm.
 This ensures increased accuracy for household robot manipulation tasks, as well as physical simulation. }

-\paragraph{Object Collision Constraints} Physics simulators often use broad- and narrow-phase collision handling to detect collisions between objects' collision volumes.
-These collisions are then resolved through penalty- or constraint-based methods that modify the current force acting on the object, its velocity, or its position \cite{todorov_mujoco_2012,coumans_pybullet_2016,makoviychuk_isaac_2021}.
+\paragraph{Object Collision Constraints} Physics simulators typically resolve collisions through penalty- or constraint-based methods that modify the current force acting on the object, its velocity, or its position \cite{todorov_mujoco_2012,coumans_pybullet_2016,makoviychuk_isaac_2021}.
 Many 3D reconstruction approaches process objects individually which can result in collisions when placing these reconstructions back into the scene \cite{tochilkin_triposr_2024, liu_syncdreamer_2023, liu_zero-1--3_2023}.
 This is a direct result of insufficient supervision signal from the immediate vicinity of the reconstructed objects.
-Scenes that collide already during static scene reconstruction fall apart when performing physics steps in the simulator due to the forces and constraints that act upon colliding objects.
+Scenes that collide already during static scene reconstruction break down when performing physics steps in the simulator due to the forces and constraints that act upon colliding objects.
 In principle, one could selectively deactivate collisions between objects to prevent this but that could lead to further complications in downstream simulation and cannot resolve situations where collisions are necessary to preserve the integrity of a scene, such as objects resting on supporting surfaces.

 \newhypbox{2}{ No object should violate space occupied by other objects or parts of the environment.
-This is necessary for the reconstructed scene to be physically stable and to allow for accurate simulation of object interactions. }
+This is ensures physical stability and accurate interaction simulation. }

 \paragraph{Object Stability} This desideratum is based on the assumption that observed scenes are static as long as nothing interacts with them.
 We can consequently assume that all objects are in a stable, resting state and do not move when advancing simulated physics \cite{ni_phyrecon_2024,guo_physically_2024,chen_atlas3d_2024,yan_phycage_2024}.
 Object pose and an object's surroundings are necessary conditioning factors as otherwise the reconstruction process could ignore object and scene parts that are critical for object stability in the scene.
-Especially occluded objects parts and parts with little surface area tend to be ignored during reconstruction, and such inaccuracies can lead to physical instability \cite{ni_phyrecon_2024}.
+Especially occluded object parts and parts with little surface area tend to be ignored during reconstruction, and such inaccuracies can lead to physical instability \cite{ni_phyrecon_2024}.